 Skillet Chicken with Quinoa and Red Peppers.

-Place the sliced pepper and onions around the chicken.
-Cook the chicken, allowing the skin to get golden brown.
+- Place the sliced pepper and onions around the chicken.
+Cook the chicken for a few minutes, allowing the skin to get golden brown.

-Place the skillet in the oven and cook at 425 degrees for about 25-30 minutes, or until the chicken reaches an internal temperature of 165 degrees when checked with a meat thermometer.
+- Place the skillet in the oven and cook at 425 degrees F for about 25-30 minutes, or until the chicken reaches an internal temperature of 165 degrees when checked with a meat thermometer.